 In the term immediately before pupils join Toynbee, we hold a Transition evening for parents to give them the opportunity to meet their child's tutor and receive details on uniform, sports kit, travel, catering, arrangements for induction day and anything else we can think of that is useful for parents to know about Toynbee.

 Induction Day and Events

-In the summer term, we invite all Year 6 students who have been offered a place at Toynbee, to attend an Induction Day.
+In the summer term, we invite all year 6 pupils who have been offered a place at Toynbee, to attend an Induction Day.
 This event gives prospective pupils a chance to get to know their way around the school site, a chance to meet new people in their tutor group from other schools, and a taste of secondary school level lessons.
-Each tutor group is given a pair of Year 9 or 10 Peer Mentors to accompany them around the classrooms and help with any queries.
-Far from being daunted, we find that our Year 6 pupils are excited and happy throughout the day as they already know some of the other students from our wide range of Primary Linked school events.
+Each tutor group is given a pair of year 9 or 10 Peer Mentors to accompany them around the classrooms and help with any queries.
+Far from being daunted, we find that our year 6 pupils are excited and happy throughout the day as they already know some of the other students from our wide range of Primary Linked school events.
 It is very rare for a child not to have a made a new friend by the end of the day.
-The Peer Mentors stay with the tutor group throughout their first year in school making regular contact in tutor time and arranging events so that each new Year 7 cohort finds their feet as soon as possible.
+The Peer Mentors stay with the tutor group throughout their first year in school making regular contact in tutor time and arranging events so that each new year 7 cohort finds their feet as soon as possible.

 Some pupils who need a little extra support with the transition process are offered an additional day in school with the Special Educational Needs Department and a few pupils who would benefit from our '627' literacy and numeracy programme are invited along to 3 day nurture course.

 Mid Year Admissions